jagdishkumar17/create-react-app-authentication-with-auth0/README.md

 #### getUser
 Returns the authenticated users detail like picture, nickname, email, name .

-## Callback Component
+### Callback Component
 The callback component will handle the applications authentication when a user attempts to log in.
 This component is displayed in the browser while the client is waiting to be authenticated.

 ### Protect Components

 Next we’re going to display components based on whether the user is authenticated or not.
 This will be a basic use showing how to protect a component.
 You can extend this example however you see fit using the same logic.
-THis sample contain SecureRoute.js file inside Auth folder which contain logic to check user is authenticated or not. use this file when creating the routes to protect the routes. e.g. in this sample we  protect `/dasboard` route as :
+This sample contain SecureRoute.js file inside auth folder which contain logic to check user is authenticated or not. use this file when creating the routes to protect the routes. e.g. in this sample we  protect `/dasboard` route as :
 ```
  <Router history={history}>